 As its name suggests, UNPIVOT performs the opposite operation to PIVOT, presenting data stored in a table row as a single column.
 In our example from the previous section, we used the PIVOT operator to convert to a row the set of records retrieved by the following query:

 The result looked as follows:

 We can restore the initial form of the data by applying an unpivot transformation to the pivot query:

-Note that the name avg_ can not be used in the UNPIVOT operator, because it is already used in PIVOT operator, so I used new name avg__, which would then assign an alias to fully reconstruct the result obtained with grouping.
+Note that the name avg_ can’t be used in the UNPIVOT operator, because it is already used in the PIVOT operator; thus, I used a new name avg__ and finally aliased it to fully restore the original data obtained by grouping.

 The rest, I hope, clear from the code: